mrcoliva/ur10-controller/README.md

 # UR10 Robot Controller in ROS

-### An adaptive controller for simoultaneous trajectory following, gaze control, and collision avoidance with moving obstacles.
+### An adaptive controller for simultaneous trajectory following, gaze control, and collision avoidance with moving obstacles.

 The task of the robot has three components:
 1. move to a starting position in joint space